Green Berkeley Tie Dye Tomato (Organic 75 Days)

-Last season the taste explosion of the Pink Berkeley Tie Dye impressed us, so this year we just had to try the green side of the Tie Dye’s.
+Last season the taste explosion of the Green Berkeley Tie Dye Tomato impressed us.
+So, this year we just had to try the green side of the Tie Dyes.
 An entanglement of flavors, a hint of sweetness at the beginning of a bite, moving through to a lightly tart, savory side with a salty edge.
-The exterior is a burnt orange shade with metallic green stripes that encompasses the round to oblate, 8-16 oz fruit.
+The exterior of the Green Berkeley Tie Dye Tomato is a burnt orange shade with metallic green stripes that encompasses the round to oblate, 8-16 oz fruit.
 The tricolored interior is succulent and meaty with green, red, and a little creamy yellow swirling shades.
-25 seeds

-Tips-Plant in fertile soil, amended with compost, mulch and provide even moisture.
+Tips: The Green Berkeley Tie Dye Tomato should be planted in fertile soil, amended with compost, mulch, and provide even moisture.
 Plant deeper than they were growing in the containers as it makes a stronger roots system.
 Apply a light compost tea every few weeks.
 Do not apply excessive nitrogen, which can promote excessive foliage and poor fruit set.